 More research is needed.
 But there is strong anecdotal evidence that acupuncture can be an effective treatment for psoriasis.
 This includes potentially having the ability to reduce symptoms or lead to psoriasis remission.

-One older study from 1992 found that half of all patients in the study (31 out of 60) had complete or near-complete clearance of lesions after about nine acupuncture sessions.
+from 1992 found that half of all patients in the study (31 out of 60) had complete or near-complete clearance of lesions after about nine acupuncture sessions.
 Fourteen participants saw clearance in two-thirds of the lesions.